-• Serious medical emergency?
-Call 911 and follow the procedure on the first page of the Safety chapter of this binder. • Minor injury or need to contact the WorkCamp nurse?
+- Serious medical emergency?
+Call 911 and follow the procedure on the first page of the Safety chapter of this binder. - Minor injury or need to contact the WorkCamp nurse?
 Call 540- and follow the procedure on first page of Safety chapter of this binder.
+This number should be given to all campers to give to their parents in case of family emergencies or in case of medical emergencies while on site.

+Project and Crew Information:

+Site Coordinator Name:

+Site Coordinator Number:

+Use this number to:

-This number should be given to all campers to give to their parents in case of family emergencies or in case of medical emergencies while on site. lain WorkCamp Office Line: 540 This number is for general questions - you can reach WorkCamp admin staff here. roject and Crew Information: ite Coordinator Name: S ite Coordinator Number: U se this number to: contact a Site Coordinator for project site questions. get information regarding material orders or project questions during the week. notify Homebase of any unexpected departure from the project site due to safety, weather, project completion, etc.
+- contact a Site Coordinator for project site questions. - get information regarding material orders or project questions during the week. - notify Homebase of any unexpected departure from the project site due to safety, weather, project completion, etc.